instadw/instadwell-blog/_posts/2025-10-25-pgs-in-hyderabad-affordable-student-spaces-near-campuses.md

 ##  **Introduction**

 Moving to Hyderabad as a student often means juggling tuition fees, living expenses and finding accommodation that is comfortable, safe, and affordable.
-For many students, opting for a paying–guest (PG) space near campus is a smart choice — you get the proximity, the peer community, and often amenities bundled in.
+For many students, opting for a paying–guest (PG) space near campus is a smart choice, you get the proximity, the peer community, and often amenities bundled in.
 This article dives deep into how you can find **affordable student PGs near campuses in Hyderabad**, what to prioritise, how to budget, and how to avoid pitfalls.
 It is written in a human-first style (so not just dry bullet lists) and will help you make an informed decision.
-The keyword you are targeting — „add key workds here“ — will be integrated naturally throughout.

 ---